chiselstrike/chiselstrike/docusaurus/docs/Intro/data-access.md

 You can also pass an empty restrictions object to `findMany()` and you will get all the entities of that type.

-To do that, invoke the `/dev/find-many` test endpoint with an empty JSON document:
+To do that, invoke the `POST /dev/find-many` route with an empty JSON document:

 ```bash
 curl -d '{}' localhost:8080/dev/find-many